Large Scale Exercise 2023

 |Downloads:

-This work, Large Scale Exercise 2023, by Ian Delossantos, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Large Scale Exercise 2023 [Image 6 of 6], by A1C Rebecca Sirimarco-Lang, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Global Exercise Tests 25,000 Sailors and Marines in a Live, Virtual, and Constructive Training Environment

 LEAVE A COMMENT